-In 2015, the gross economic impacts attributed to Energy Trust's energy-efficiency and renewable energy programs totaled \$518.3 million in output, including \$171.0 million in wages, \$29.7 million in business income, and 4,121 jobs in Oregon.
-Table 3, however, reports gross
+In 2017, the gross economic impacts attributed to Energy Trust's energy-efficiency and renewable energy programs totaled \$588.7 million in output, including \$194.4 million in wages, \$33.1 million in business income, and 4,260 jobs in Oregon.
+The gross impacts reported in Table 3 do not take into consideration alternative uses of Energy Trust and participant spending related to these programs.
+These net impacts are addressed in the next section.